ocean-onion/BDCraft-maybe/docs/economy/villager.md

    - Upgrades Tab: Purchase market upgrades using currency and materials
    - Settings Tab: Configure market appearance and effects

-**Important:** This is the ONLY way to manage your market.
-There are no commands that can replace this interaction.
+**Important:** For most players, this is the ONLY way to manage your market.
+However, donors with the bdcraft.market.donor permission can use the `/bdmarket` command to access the Market Owner GUI remotely.

 ## Collectors